rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 ## Message guidelines and examples

-Use the guidelines in this section when you write the message text for a product.
+Use these guidelines when you write messages in a control panel.

 {% figure [caption:"Message guidelines and examples"] [class:"image bg-light border"] %}
 | Guideline | Example  | Comments |